lhehnke/lhehnke.github.io/_posts/2018-02-08-death-penalty-us.md

 As of lately, both web scraping and criminology really caught my interest and I've been planning on exploiting the synergy effects of the two topics for quite a while now.
 To make a long story short, this initial idea finally resulted in a rather extensive data set on executions in the United States during the 19th century, containing biographical and juridical information on executed criminals (N = 5455).
 You can access the data <a href="https://github.com/lhehnke/crime-data">here</a>.

-This blog post covers scraping the raw data from its <a href="http://deathpenaltyusa.org/">source</a>, processing it, and doing some basic maps and (longitudinal) visualizations using `tmap` and `ggplot2`.
+This blog post covers scraping the raw data from its <a href="http://deathpenaltyusa.org/">source</a>, processing it, and doing some choropleth maps and (longitudinal) visualizations using `tmap` and `ggplot2`.

 In addition to the standard choropleth map, I gave Joseph Bailey's <a href="https://github.com/jbaileyh/geogrid">geogrid package</a> for turning spatial polygons into hexagonal grids a try, yielding this fancy-looking map of the total number of executions in the US from 1801 to 1900: